Which Wellness Core Bowl Boosters Recipes Get

 Even when you consider the protein-boosting effect of the peas, chickpeas and flaxseed, this looks like the profile of a dry product containing a significant amount of meat.

-Wellness Core Tender Bites is a grain-free dry dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 5 stars.
+Wellness Core Bowl Boosters is a grain-free dry dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.

 Wellness Dog Food Recall History